JeffyCN/mirrors/docs/Rockchip_FAQ_RGA_EN.md

 ### Hardware Version

 RGA hardware consists of three versions: RGA1, RGA2, and RGA3.
-See section Introducions in 《RGA_API_Instruction.md》 for detailed platform information, supported functions, and restrictions.
+See section Introducions in Rockchip_Developer_Guide_RGA_EN.pdf for detailed platform information, supported functions, and restrictions.